Water heater installation overflowing

 Plumbing

-The answer to 'water heater installation overflowing' is that a water heater installation that is overflowing is typically caused by a problem with the pressure relief valve or a blockage in the drain line.
-This can result in water spilling out of the tank and onto the floor.
+The answer to 'water heater installation overflowing' is that a leaking or overflowing water heater is typically caused by a problem with the temperature and pressure (T&P) relief valve or the drain line.
+This can happen during the installation process if the valve or line is not properly connected or functioning.

 Frequently Asked Questions